Second Battle of the Masurian Lakes: Casualties and losses

-The "Winter Battle of Masuria" ended with the expulsion of the Russian troops of the 10th Army from the borders of East Prussia, inflicting heavy losses on them and capturing parts of four infantry divisions.
+The "Winter Battle in Masuria" ended with the expulsion of the Russian troops of the 10th Army from the borders of East Prussia, inflicting heavy losses on them and capturing parts of four infantry divisions.
 The German side notes the planned development of the operation, which was not disturbed by the actions of the Russian command.
 The main task was solved by the Germans.
 The encirclement of the Russian 10th Army in its entirety could hardly have taken place; the German armies in East Prussia did not have the strength for this.
-But more active actions on the Russian side could not only prevent the XX Army Corps from dying, but also turn the tide of battles.
+But more active actions on the Russian side could not only prevent the 20th Army Corps from dying, but also turn the tide of battles.
 However, it was in this operation on the Russian side that the command, both at the level of the front and the army, and at the level of the corps, showed the worst qualities - lack of confidence in victory, contradictions and errors in assessing the situation, and stiffness in the initiative.
 These flaws cost the Russian soldiers dearly.

 Although there was no radical turning point in the course of the war as a result of the operation (such a task was not set), the German troops managed to finally defend East Prussia, completely liberate it from Russian troops and minimize, as it turned out later, the possibility of a new invasion of Germany.
 Russian troops captured 40 officers and 1,666 soldiers, captured 15 machine guns and 6 guns.